For Planetariums and Science Centres

 ESO Supernova is the world's first open source planetarium and likes to share.
-The fulldome material that ESO develops for ESO Supernova is available to other planetariums, which can freely download it from the ESO Supernova website.
+The materials that ESO develops for ESO Supernova is available to other planetariums, who can freely download it and use it under a Creative Commons free license:

 - 3D models

 - ESO Fulldome stills

 - Fulldome clips and shows from ESO and the community.
 The technical specifications are described here.

 - ESO 360 degree panoramas incl.
 360 x 180 degree panoramas